Creating your own kitchen herb garden is one of the most enjoyable & rewarding activities for gardeners and aspiring chefs alike.

 The nice thing about growing herbs is they are incredibly easy to take care of.
-Once you have established your herb plants in your garden or in pots, they will grow quite happily with just a minimum amount of care.
-The kitchen herb garden is a great way for beginners to get started in gardening.
+Once you have established your herb plants in your garden or pots, they will grow quite happily with just a minimum amount of care.
+The kitchen herb garden is an excellent way for beginners to get started in gardening.

 And you don’t need to be a master chef to use fresh herbs in your cooking.
 Once you know the basics, you can incorporate them into almost any meal.
 Even just adding a sprig of curly parsley to the plate, can jazz up an ordinary looking chicken dinner.

 So why not get started & create your own culinary herb garden today?

 5 Tips To Creating Your Own Kitchen Herb Garden

 This is the most important decision by far.
 You will want to place your herb garden near your kitchen.
 You will be much more likely to use the herbs if they are within easy reach.
 If you have to truck out to the far end of the yard, you will not enjoy them nearly as often, and they may get neglected.

 If you simply don’t have a sunny spot close to the house, you can still have a successful kitchen herb garden.
 You can grow herbs indoors by setting up a grow room or purchasing a little hydroponic system for your countertop.
 You can also create a larger plot in the backyard, then bring fresh bunches indoors, to keep on the windowsill so you will still have easy access to them during cooking.